kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

 You will explore how to import data into a DataFrame in Microsoft Fabric for processing and analysis in this task.

 Now you're ready to run code to prepare data and train a model.
 To work with data, you'll use *dataframes*.
-Dataframes in Spark are similar to Pandas dataframes in Python, and provide a common structure for working with data in rows and columns.
+Dataframes in Spark are similar to Pandas dataframes in Python and provide a common structure for working with data in rows and columns.

 1. Click on **Data items (1)** in the Explorer panel, then select **Add data items (2)** and choose **Existing data sources (3)** from the dropdown menu.